After George Floyd’s killing, DOJ probe finds Minneapolis police show pattern of violating rights

 Federal investigators acknowledged that the city and Minneapolis police have already begun reforms.

-The report notes that police policy now prohibits neck restraints like the one Chauvin used in killing Floyd.
+The report noted that police are now prohibited from using neck restraints like the one Chauvin used in killing Floyd.
 Officers are no longer allowed to use some crowd control weapons without permission from the chief.
 And "no-knock" warrants were banned after the 2022 death of Amir Locke.

 The city also has launched a “promising” behavioral health response program in which trained mental health professionals respond to some calls rather than police.